neurodata/neurodata.io/content/about/agreements.md

 #### Respect

 We agree to make everyone feel welcome, regardless of the physical, mental, emotional, or spiritual state.
-Specifically, we follow the [JHU Code of Conduct](https://studentaffairs.jhu.edu/policies/student-code/) at all times.
+Specifically, we follow the [NeuroData Code of Conduct](https://neurodata.io/about/conduct/) at all times.

 #### Radical Honesty and Safety

-We agree to speak with one another [honestly](http://www.toltecspirit.com/four-agreements/impeccable-word/), while at the same time maintaining [psychological safety](http://www.businessinsider.com/google-spent-years-studying-effective-teams-this-is-what-they-found-2018-1) (to [avoid crises](https://qz.com/1039957/the-ultimate-case-against-using-shame-as-a-management-tactic/?mc_cid=c51790d677&mc_eid=a41acedced)) for all team members at all times.
+We agree to speak with one another honestly (see below for a description of "impeccable agreements"), while at the same time maintaining [psychological safety](http://www.businessinsider.com/google-spent-years-studying-effective-teams-this-is-what-they-found-2018-1) (to [avoid crises](https://qz.com/1039957/the-ultimate-case-against-using-shame-as-a-management-tactic/?mc_cid=c51790d677&mc_eid=a41acedced)) for all team members at all times.
 This means feeling comfortable both providing and receiving honest critical feedback.
 While "feeling comfortable" is not something that we can commit to, we agree to strive to communicate with one another in a fully open and fashion.

+##### Up Management

+The "management" is imperfect in many ways, maybe all ways.
+Each member of the team has a supervisor, including the faculty.
+We agree to provide our supervisors with open, reliable, insight into our experience of our work and work environment.
+For example, we agree that if we feel unduely stressed (e.g., have a difficult time sleeping one night), to tell our supervisor the next day.
+Not as a complaint, but rather, as providing information that the receiver of this information surely does desire to know, so that as a team, we can revise as appropriate.

 #### Daily Presence